Farmworker COVID-19 Booklet - English

 Activities and Transportation

-- Eliminate all large group activities.
+- Eliminate large group activities.
 Increase the distance between workers during meals/free time.
 Plan and encourage activities that do not require close physical contact.

 - Discourage visitation at your facility and offer alternative methods of visitation (Skype, FaceTime, etc.), if available.

 - Anytime shared transportation, such as busses or vans, are used to move employees, attempt to limit to no more than 10 people whenever possible.
 This includes transportation to fields/orchards and to town for shopping.
-When possible, send only 1-2 people to town for shopping with a list for the entire housing unit or take multiple trips with few people in each trip.
+When possible, send only 1-2 people to town for shopping with a list for the entire housing unit or take multiple trips with only a few people in each trip.
 Shared vehicles should be sanitized between groups and at least daily.

 - Increase the distance between people in sleeping spaces, where feasible.